joesan/raspi-motion-detection/README.md

 So for me, it was just going to be mounted indoors.
 So I should be fine with the ModMyPi case for now!

 Here is a snapshot of my Pi assembled with the camera!
+Note that I have a PIR sensor as well, but I'm not using it for the moment!

 ![RaspPi](https://github.com/joesan/raspi-motion-detection/blob/master/infrastructure/RasPiWithCameraCase.png)